nkachalia1/p2p-video-app/README.md

 - Screen sharing: Allow users to share their screens in addition to webcam video.
 - Room passwords: Add optional password protection for private rooms.
 - Reconnect handling: Reconnect users automatically if they lose connection.
-- User identities: Show usernames or avatars for each participant.
 - Mobile-friendly UI: Improve layout for phones and tablets.
 - Multi-user support: Extend beyond 2 users per room with scalable signaling.